 9:169 Slave who can trade can give food and clothes in charity by istiḥsān, but not cash money by qiyas.

+9:250 man buys land, plants in it, then shafi comes, by qiyas he can come and take plants out, but abandon qiyas and istiḥsān that he cant take it until plants mature.

+9:285 if wakil for a shuf3a confesses that his party gave up shuf3a, that counts, shuf3a over.
+But if he doesn’t do this in front of a judge, doesn’t count, even if theres evidence.
+These should be equal, that if its ok in front of qadi, ok in front of others, or shouldn’t be allowed in either case, but we abandon qiyas and take istiḥsān, AH and M, whereas AY says valid for both.

 9:288 If slave is wakeel, and homeowner dies, then slave says I sold the house before he died, and slave is mustahlik, then his opinion is trusted, after he swears oath, by istiḥsān.

+9:289 if one of two shafi’s made buyer wakil, buyer cant be wakil to shuf’a. nor can seller be wakil for shuf’a, because he is the one who sold it, so he cant be a wakil to contract that which he sold, same as buyer cant be for contradicting what he bought.
+Abandon qiyas here and istiḥsān.

 9:301 If harbi with amn buys land and plants it then shafee3 comes asking for land with shuf3a, then shafee3 can take land and take out plants by qiyas, but by istiḥsān that let plants grow then shafee3 takes it.
 Similarly if muslim is buyer and shafee3 is harbi or dhimmi.

+9:304 contrast qiyas and use istiḥsān here.
+If man claims money, does sulh for it on a wall of a house, then shafee3 can take it by shuf3a. and if he does sulh that he gets the location of the wall, shafee3 should have right to it by qiyas, but qiyas here is ugly, and so we don’t say with the qiyas, and both sulh and shuf3a invalid.
+We abandon the qiyas, and invalidate the sulh.

+9:304 and if sulh is that he run to him a known tariq in a house, the neighbor could take it by shuf3a, and in this case road is not like waterway.
+By qiyas its equal, but istiḥsān here.

 9:306 By istiḥsān, the person with guardianship of a laqit can accept gift on their behalf.

 9:309 you go with word of sahfi3 in given case over buyer.

+9:310 if man buys land, and shafi’ comes, man says I bought trees for 500 on that I can take them, and then land for 500, but shafi’ saying no you bought it all for 1000, by qiyas it would be buyer’s word with oath, but abandon qiyas and istiḥsān that shafi’ takes it all for 1000.

 9:354 If man X goes missing and has family F, and X is owed debt by D, then judge should have D pay debt to F to support them.
 But if D disputes date, then F seeks claim of the debt with evidence, don’t accept evidence, because she’s not party to it nor wakil nor inheritor, similarly if F is son or parents.
 But by istiḥsān, if D admits to debt, he should spend on them from it.